-2 Public Universities Good eInfrastructure ICT initiatives focused on eGovernment, Digital Divide, Innovation Botswana has 2 public Universities, 4 private Universities as well as eight public Higher Education Institutes including DVET.
-There is a good Policy Framework including the Maitlamo National Policy for ICT Development (2007) and the revised Research, Science, Technology and Innovation Policy (2012).
-There is relatively good eInfrastructure with fibre-optic networks and a National Backbone.
-ICT Inititatives primarily focus on Digital Divide, eGovernment,
+4 Public Universities Good eInfrastructure ICT initiatives focused on eGovernment, Digital Divide, Innovation, Cyber Security Botswana has 4 public Universities and 4 private Universities.
+There are 40 Higher Education Institutes including DVET, of which 20 are public HEIs.
+There is a good Policy Framework including the revised Research, Science, Technology and Innovation Policy (2012) and Electronic Communications and